 Our Board currently has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 Each committee has a charter that has been approved by our Board and that is available on our website.
 Each committee has the composition and responsibilities described below.
 Members serve on our Board committees until their resignations or until otherwise determined by our Board.

 Audit Committee

 The primary purposes of our Audit Committee under the committee's charter are to assist the Board's oversight of:

-- audits of our financial statements; - the integrity of our financial statements;
+audits of our financial statements;